AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/faqs-campaigns.md

 +++

++++What's the difference between a tracking template and a landing page suffix?

+Use a landing page suffix only for ad networks that support parallel tracking.
+In Search, Social, & Commerce, both tracking templates and landing page suffixes should include a click identifier from the ad network, but tracking templates include additional tracking parameters.

+See the next FAQ about [parallel tracking support](#parallel-tracking) for more information about how tracking templates and landing page suffixes are loaded when a user clicks an ad.

++++

-+++([!DNL Google Ads] and [!DNL Microsoft Advertising]) Does Search, Social, & Commerce support parallel tracking for ads in [!DNL Google Ads] or [!DNL Microsoft Advertising]?
++++([!DNL Google Ads] and [!DNL Microsoft® Advertising]) Does Search, Social, & Commerce support parallel tracking for ads in [!DNL Google Ads] or [!DNL Microsoft® Advertising]? {#parallel-tracking}

-Parallel tracking sends customers directly from your ad to your final URL, and your tracking template URL (with click measurement) is loaded in the background; as a result, your landing page is loaded more quickly.
+Parallel tracking sends customers directly from your ad to your final URL, which may include appended parameters from a final URL suffix, or "landing page suffix."
+Your tracking template URL (with additional parameters for click measurement) is loaded separately in the background; as a result, your landing page is loaded more quickly.

-Search, Social, & Commerce supports parallel tracking for search and shopping campaigns using the ad network's click identifier (`msclkid` for [!DNL Microsoft Advertising]; `gclid` for [!DNL Google Ads]).
+Search, Social, & Commerce supports parallel tracking for search and shopping campaigns using the ad network's click identifier (`msclkid` for [!DNL Microsoft® Advertising]; `gclid` for [!DNL Google Ads]).
 Use an [account-level](/help/search-social-commerce/campaign-management/accounts/ad-network-account-manage.md#account-settings) or [campaign-level](/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md) [!UICONTROL Landing Page Suffix] (called "[!DNL final URL suffix]" in the ad networks), which is appended to landing page URLs to track clicks on child ads from browsers that support parallel tracking.
-See the [required suffix formats for [!DNL Google Ads]](/help/search-social-commerce/tracking/formats-click-tracking-google.md) and [required suffix formats for [!DNL Microsoft Advertising]](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).
+See the [required suffix formats for [!DNL Google Ads]](/help/search-social-commerce/tracking/formats-click-tracking-google.md) and [required suffix formats for [!DNL Microsoft® Advertising]](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).

-When a user views your ad on a browser that doesn't support parallel tracking, the ad network uses sequential tracking instead: customers are first sent to your tracking template URL, which may redirect customers to intermediate tracking servers before redirecting them to the final URL.
+When a user views your ad on a browser that doesn't support parallel tracking, the ad network uses sequential tracking instead: customers are first sent to your tracking template URL, which may redirect customers to intermediate tracking servers before redirecting them to the final URL (which may include additional parameters in a landing page suffix).
 All tracking templates for an ad network account should include the same click identifier parameter that you use in the [!UICONTROL Landing Page Suffix].
-See the [tracking template formats for [!DNL Google Ads]](/help/search-social-commerce/tracking/formats-click-tracking-google.md) and the [tracking template formats for [!DNL Microsoft Advertising]](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).
+See the [tracking template formats for [!DNL Google Ads]](/help/search-social-commerce/tracking/formats-click-tracking-google.md) and the [tracking template formats for [!DNL Microsoft® Advertising]](/help/search-social-commerce/tracking/formats-click-tracking-microsoft.md).
 +++

 +++Why do tracking URLs for my ads include "`&EV_HASH={<hash>}`?"